rust-hosted-langs/book/booksrc/chapter-interp-compiler-impl.md

 As far as local and nonlocal variables are concerned, the VM does not care about or consider their names.
-At the VM level, local and nonlocal variables are specific registers.
+At the VM level, local and nonlocal variables are numbered registers.
 That is, each function's local variables are mapped to a register numbered between 2 and 255.
 The compiler must generate the mapping from variable names to register numbers.